-- WAC 173-446-100 Program accounts required.
-(1) Within 30 calendar days after receiving a registration notice from ecology, each registered entity must make corporate association disclosures and designate account representatives as described in WAC 173-446-105 through 173-446-140.
-After ecology has received the required complete documents, ecology will authorize the required accounts for each registered entity whose documentation meets the requirements of this chapter. - (2) A registered entity that is a member of a direct corporate association may apply for a consolidated entity account to include other associated registered entities from within the direct corporate association.
-To do so, the applicant must identify each associated registered entity that will be assigned to its account, and each associated registered entity must provide an attestation signed by its officer or director confirming that it seeks to be added to the consolidated entity account.
-The applicant must be able to demonstrate that it has the controlling ownership or authority to act on behalf of all members of the direct corporate association.
-The applicant cannot be subsidiary to or controlled by another associated entity within the direct corporate association. - (3) A registered entity that is a member of a direct corporate association and seeks to apply for its own separate registered entity account, rather than apply for a consolidated entity account, must provide an allocation of the holding and purchase limits among the separate accounts established for any of its direct corporate associates per the requirements of WAC 173-446-120 (1)(i).
+WAC 173-446-100 Program accounts required.
+(1) Within 40 calendar days after receiving a notice to register from ecology, each registration applicant must make corporate association disclosures and designate account representatives as described in WAC 173-446-105 through 173-446-140.
+After ecology has received the required complete documents, ecology will authorize the required accounts for each registration applicant whose documentation meets the requirements of this chapter.

+(2) A registered entity or registration applicant that is a member of a direct corporate association may apply for a consolidated entity account to include other associated registered entities or registration applicants from within the direct corporate association.
+To do so, the applicant must identify each associated registered entity or registration applicant that will be assigned to its account, and each associated registered entity or registration applicant must provide an attestation signed by its officer or director confirming that it seeks to be added to the consolidated entity account.
+The applicant must be able to demonstrate that it has the controlling ownership or authority to act on behalf of all members of the consolidated entity account.
+The applicant cannot be subsidiary to or controlled by another associated entity within the consolidated entity account.

+(3) A registration applicant that is a member of a direct corporate association and seeks to apply for its own separate registered entity account, rather than apply for a consolidated entity account, must provide an allocation of the holding and purchase limits among the separate accounts established for any of its direct corporate associates per the requirements of WAC 173-446-120 (1)(i).
 All members of a direct corporate association must independently confirm the allocation of holding and purchase limits.